-Clinical Practicum is a mandatory component of the curriculum.
+The Clinical Practicum is a mandatory component of the LPN to RN Transition Program curriculum.
 The Clinical Practicum requires students to complete an 8, 12, or 14 hour shift once per week.
 The Clinical Practicum may be held any day of the week or any shift (day, evening, weekend).
 Students must be flexible for clinical practicum.